CircuitChaos/OpenMicron/README.md

 Because of it, I decided to reverse-engineer the programming protocol and radio memory map and write a replacement for the proprietary software, especially as I need to be able to program my radio from the Raspberry Pi.

-As far as I know, **CRT Micron UV** is also available under **AnyTone AT-778UV** and **Retevis RT-95** brand names, but I have absolutely no idea if this utility will be able to handle them.
+**CRT Micron UV** is also available under **AnyTone AT-778UV** and **Retevis RT-95** brand names.
+I bought AT-778UV to my second QTH and can confirm that Open Micron works with it as well.
+It **should** work with RT-95 too, but I didn't test it.
 Testers are more than welcome!

 ## Disclaimer